FahmiBahri/SIEMAzureProject/README.md

+So far, I now have a program in place that monitors failed login attempts, logs them and extracts meaningful geographical information from each attack, saving it onto a text document within the VM itself.

+The next step is to run a query from my LAW that will export this data from my VM onto Azure, then display this data onto a world map.

-To do this, I need to create a custom log on my LAW that will bring in the data from that document saved on my VM's 'ProgramData' folder.
+To do this, I first need to create a custom log on my LAW that will bring in the data from that document saved on my VM's 'ProgramData' folder.

 I went onto my LAW and clicked on: 'Tables', '+ Create' and then 'New custom log (MMA-based)'.